-This bruschetta chicken combines the perfect flavors of tomato bruschetta on top!
+Bruschetta chicken has the perfect flavors of tomato bruschetta on top of chicken!
 Its garlic seasoned chicken breast, topped with chopped tomatoes, basil and balsamic vinegar for an amazing lighter meal you’ll love!

 Confession time, I don’t like tomatoes.
 Okay, that’s a bit of a generalization, but generally I don’t like tomatoes.
 I like ketchup, I like salsa, even fresh salsa with chopped up tomatoes, but I don’t want tomatoes on my burgers, or sandwiches, or in my salads.
 But recently I’ve been converted to fresh chopped up tomatoes on bruschetta.